ongov/Ontario.ca-Jamstack-Toolkit/README.md

 - [Ontario.ca header](https://designsystem.ontario.ca/components/detail/ontario-header.html) - _mandatory for all pages that are part of the main ontario.ca website_
 - [Application header](https://designsystem.ontario.ca/components/detail/application-header.html) - _for applications and subsites outside of the main ontario.ca website_

-If you need to set the `useApplicationHeader` option only for specific pages, you can specify it in the YAML front matter of the page:
+To set the `useApplicationHeader` option differently for specific pages from the global config, you can specify it in the YAML front matter of the page:

 > `useApplicationHeader: true`